dmorse/pscfpp/README.md

 Features that are common to all three PSCF programs that apply to both SCFT and FTMC calculations include:

-  - Ability to treat mixtures of any number of block polymers, homopolymers, and solvent species
+  - Ability to treat mixtures of any number of block polymers and solvent species.

-  - Arbitrarily complex acyclic branched block polymers, in addition to linear block polymers
+  - Ability to treat complex acyclic branched block polymers, in addition to linear block polymers.
+Homopolymers are treated as a special case in which all blocks are chemically similar.

-  - Canonical, grand-canonical or mixed statistical ensembles - users may specify either a volume fraction or a chemical potential for each molecular species
+  - Ability to use canonical, grand-canonical or mixed statistical ensembles - users may specify either a volume fraction or a chemical potential for each molecular species

+  - Examples of input files for many types of calculation and structures

+  - Python tools for data analysis

-  - Thorough user and developer documentation provided as a web manual
+  - Thorough user and developer documentation provided as an integrated web manual

-  - Open source code written in object oriented C++
+  - Well documented open source code written in object oriented C++

-Features for SCFT calculations that are common to all three PSCF programs
+Features used in SCFT calculations that are common to all three PSCF programs include:
-include:

   - Efficient Anderson-mixing iteration algorithms